 Google Scholar ranks journals by a 5-year h-index (h5), and also according to that metric, the Journal of Medical Internet Research (JMIR) is ranked #1.
-It is remarkable that JMIR mHealth also makes the list of top 20 journals, as of 2016, even though it has been publishing for only 4 years (ie, less than the 5-years taken as basis for the h5 calculation).
+JMIR mHealth and uHealth, JMIR Medical Informatics, and JMIR Research Protocols also make the list of top 20 journals.

 Author Feedback on journal rating sites

 The Journal of Medical Internet Research is also ranked "leading" on scirev.